tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-book-review-microsoft-sql-server-1.md

 **Chapter 5: Table Expressions**

 A beautiful chapter where you will learn to write real powerful queries using derived tables, Common Table Expressions, Views , Functions and the APPLY operator.
-You&#8217;ll see the true value of these expressions when you see the complex definitions of the exercises and the simple queries you need in the solution.
+You'll see the true value of these expressions when you see the complex definitions of the exercises and the simple queries you need in the solution.

 **Chapter 6: Set Operators**